Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Meyer almost periodic functions and measures

 As a consequence of the preceding results, we can show that $\Wap (G)$ contains an ample supply of examples.

 \begin{coro} The set $\Wap (G)$ contains all Dirac combs of regular model sets as well as all weakly almost periodic measures. \end{coro}

-It is well known that weakly almost periodic measures and model sets are uniquely ergodic, have pure point spectrum and continuous eigenfunctions \cite{LS2,Martin2}.
-When combining our previous corollary with Theorem~\ref{thm:wap} below, we obtain an alternative proof for this.
+It is well known that weakly almost periodic measures and model sets are uniquely ergodic, have pure-point spectrum and continuously representable eigenfunctions \cite{LS2,Martin2}.
+When combining Corollary~\ref{cor21} with Theorem~\ref{thm:wap} below, we obtain an alternative proof for this statement.